Timesheets, Notes, Reports, and Invoices

 A timesheet and an invoice do different jobs

-A timesheet is mainly a work record.
-It shows when time was spent, how much time was spent, what the work was, and sometimes which client, project, or task it belonged to.
-Its main job is to document effort.
+A timesheet is a record of work.
+It shows when time was spent, how much time was spent, what the work was, and which client or project the work belonged to.
+Its main job is to explain the hours.

 The confusion is understandable.
-In hourly work, the amount due is directly tied to recorded time.
-If you tracked 12.5 hours at an agreed rate, the timesheet already contains most of the logic behind the total.
-So it can feel natural to send that record and assume it is enough.
+In hourly freelance work, the invoice total usually comes from the time record.
+If you worked 12.5 billable hours at an agreed rate, the timesheet already explains most of the calculation behind the invoice.

 When a timesheet may be enough in practice